gkamradt/ClickAccuracy/README.md

 # Click Accuracy Game

 A minimal single-page application that measures click accuracy on shrinking targets.

-## Features

-- **Click Accuracy Testing**: Click on shrinking circles that move after each hit
-- **Real-time Statistics**: Live tracking of hits, accuracy, target size, and elapsed time
-- **Shooting Range Analysis**: Visual analysis showing all your clicks relative to target centers
-- **Screenshot-friendly Results**: Modal results perfect for sharing
+Meant to test how well AI clicks on a screen.

 ## Game Rules